-Please allow plenty of time to arrive so that the session can start promptly - there are a lot of fantastic activities to fit in and we need the full two hours.
-If you are running late, please let us know on either livetales@live.org.uk or 0191 269 3494.
-If you arrive more than 15 minutes late, we will have to deliver a slightly different and reduced session.
+Please allow plenty of time to arrive so that the session can start promptly - there are a lot of fantastic activities to fit in and we need the full two hours!
+If you are running late, please let us know.
+If you arrive more than 15 minutes late, unfortunately, we will have to deliver a slightly different and reduced session.